braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/in-app_message_delivery.md

 {% endtab %}
 {% endtabs %}

-For a full implementation, you may refer to the in-app message customization samples in our [Examples app](https://github.com/braze-inc/braze-swift-sdk/tree/main/Examples).
+For a full implementation, you may refer to the in-app message customization samples in our [Example app](https://github.com/braze-inc/braze-swift-sdk/tree/main/Examples).

 [45]: {{site.baseurl}}/developer_guide/platform_integration_guides/swift/analytics/tracking_sessions/#session-lifecycle